pluong/go-scheduler/README.md

 # go-scheduler
-A distributed scheduler in Go.
-This is still a work in progress.
+A scheduler in written in Go using Redis as a distributed lock.